nix-community/developer-workshop/2024-11-report/README.md

 Preparations started a month after the previous hackathon, by publishing [the report](https://discourse.nixos.org/t/2024-05-25-26-saturday-sunday-zhf-24-05-hackathon-ost-zurich-rapperswil-jona/45380/2), evaluating feedback, gathering ideas, and planning what needs to be done for the next event.

-In particular we focused enabling more people to contribute, welcoming new members to the community, better learning to know each other, and working on hard problems together.
-This primarily involved improving outreach and consistency of communication and reminders, in order to help get the right people into one room.
+In particular we focused on enabling more people to contribute, welcoming new members to the community, better getting to know each other, and working on hard problems together.
+This primarily involved improving outreach and consistency of communication and reminders, in order to help get the right people together.

 # Event

 The event took place in two large classrooms and the hallway connecting them.
 It spanned Saturday and Sunday from 10:00 to 18:00.
 This time the organiser team was suprised to arrive to half a room full of people who already started hacking around 9:00.

-We had more than 40 attendees on Saturday and around 30 on Sunday, arriving from Switzerland and all over Europe: France, Germany, the Netherlands, even as far as Island.
-This time, part of the crowd was a release manager, a member of the [steering committee](https://github.com/NixOS/org/blob/main/doc/governance.md), multiple Nixpkgs maintainers and major contributors, members of some [community teams](https://nixos.org/community/#governance-teams), representatives of various companies operating in the Nix ecosystem, a few former and recent [Summer of Nix](https://github.com/ngi-nix/summer-of-nix) participants, as well as a number of beginners and more experienced contributors.
+We had more than 40 attendees on Saturday and around 30 on Sunday, arriving from Switzerland and all over Europe: France, Germany, the Netherlands, even as far as Iceland.
+We were glad to see several key people in the crowd: a release manager, a member of the [steering committee](https://github.com/NixOS/org/blob/main/doc/governance.md), multiple Nixpkgs maintainers and major contributors, [governance team members](https://nixos.org/community/#governance-teams), representatives of various companies operating in the Nix ecosystem, a few former and recent [Summer of Nix](https://github.com/ngi-nix/summer-of-nix) participants, as well as a number of beginners and more experienced contributors.

-We were very happy to welcome an extraordinary number of people new to Nix, meet again our regulars such as @infinisil@ roberth @imincik @gefla @Nebucatnetzer @das-g, and especially appreciated having @wegank @tfc @SynQ @hsjobeki @erictapen who were around to share their expertise.
+We were very happy to welcome an extraordinary number of people new to Nix as well as our regulars such as @infinisil, @roberth, @imincik, @gefla, @Nebucatnetzer and @das-g.
+We especially appreciated having @wegank, @tfc, @SynQ, @hsjobeki, and @erictapen around to share their expertise.

 On Saturday:
 - Alex (@ners) welcomed attendees